atu-se/atu.innomadic.com/courses/sad/assignments/assignment1.md

 # Scenario

 You are the branch manager for an Indobirta Location.
 You have a business idea that you want to share with the Board of Directors of Indobirta.
-Write a one page Systems Request, with yourself as the project sponsor.
+Write a one page Systems Request to install a digital movie kiosk at each Indobirta.
+It will allow customers to copy movies to a flash drive, while charging them a set fee per movie or television show.
+You will need to give some basic requirements for the system and justify the project.
+List yourself ast the project sponsor.

 Include all of these fields:
 - Project Sponsor